awsdocs/aws-codepipeline-user-guide/doc_source/create-cloudtrail-S3-source-cli.md

    --targets Id,ARN
    ```

-   The following sample command specifies that for the rule called MyS3SourceRule, the target is the ID and ARN for the pipeline that starts when something changes in the repository\.
+   The following sample command specifies that for the rule called MyS3SourceRule, the target *Id* is composed of the number one, indicating that in what may be a list of targets for the rule, this is target 1\.
+The sample command also specifies an example *ARN* for the pipeline that starts when something changes in the repository\.

    ```
    aws events put-targets --rule MyS3SourceRule --targets Id=1,Arn=arn:aws:codepipeline:us-west-2:80398EXAMPLE:TestPipeline